 If you work with an attorney from the beginning of the workers’ compensation filing process, then you are more likely to get the results that you’re seeking, sooner rather than later.
 Yet, many people start their workers’ compensation claim on their own and expect that they will be covered as they are entitled to be.

 If you have started your claim and it has been denied, then it is time to appeal.
 If you don’t already have a skilled and dedicated San Diego workers’ compensation attorney on your side, then this is the time to get one.
-The attorneys at the Sargent Law Firm will help you with every step, and fight for your right to fair benefits and compensation.
+The attorneys at The Sargent Firm Injury Lawyers will help you with every step, and fight for your right to fair benefits and compensation.
 Call today to learn more.